SPINLab/AIS_Barcin_QGIS/qlr_update.md

-In order to create qlr files that have the data per layer seperated based on Trench and plan the following script has been created:
+In order to create qlr files that have the data per layer seperated based on Trench and Plan fields the following script has been created:

 ```python
 import geopandas as gpd